 - Bio-control (between Nov – Jan).
 The rust Phragmidium violaceum is prevalent throughout Tasmania.
 The susceptibility of blackberries to the rust varies markedly with species, habitat and seasonal conditions.
 In most cases, the rust will not provide adequate control.
 A more virulent strain of the rust is being trialled in mainland States.

-- Spraying (between Sep – Jan).
+- Herbicide: Spraying and cut and paint (between Sep – Jan).
 There are five herbicides registered for use on blackberries in Tasmania: Triclypor, amitrole, glyphosate, hexazinone and metsulfuron.
+DO NOT use spray plants with fruit on them, it is illegal in Tasmania.